Skip to menu Skip to content Skip to footer

 Learn the value of a good argument

 As an undergraduate, only one (untenured) woman teaches you philosophy.
-As a graduate student, only 3 of 68 philosophers you encounter are tenured women.
+As a graduate student, only 3 of the 68 philosophers at your graduate school are tenured or tenure-track women.
 When you start as an academic at UQ in 1997, only 4 per cent of the entire professoriate are women.
 You will begin to wonder whether you need to grow a beard to get promoted.
 But by 2019 you are the first female professor of Philosophy in the 108 years philosophy has existed at UQ.
 (Ok, by then, admittedly, there are a few beard hairs.)
-You have books and articles, research grants and more international invitations than you can manage, and with a small team, you’re helping to put critical thinking back into schools—where it hasn’t been since Socrates first scratched a triangle in the dirt and helped a slaveboy discover the wonders of geometry simply by asking a few questions.
+You’ll write books and articles, research grants, travel to exotic locations that mix philosophy with hot pools, and with an outstanding team, you’ll helping put critical thinking back into schools, where it hasn’t been since Socrates first scratched a triangle in the dirt and helped a slave boy discover the wonders of geometry simply by asking a few questions.

-How will you get there?
+You’re a working-class kid.
+How will you get where you are going?
 Because training in philosophy is empowering.
 You can smell a fallacy at 50 paces and can mount a cogent argument.
-Arguments are needed everywhere.
-Every discipline needs arguments.
+Arguments are everywhere and many of them are bad.
+Philosophy teaches you how to identify, construct, and demolish (where necessary) arguments.
+Every area of study, every workplace needs argumentation skills.
 Every job application is an argument with the conclusion ‘Hire me!’
 Learn how to argue and the world is your oyster.

 Don’t listen (to)

-In fact, despite what certain unmentionable politicians are currently saying, no matter what you choose to specialise in, you will be more employable and happier if you undertake some study in the humanities.
-Critical thinking, effective communication, and interpersonal skills, are skills that 93 per cent of employers surveyed recently by the American Association of Colleges and Universities say they think are more important than what you major in.
-In STEM (science, tech, engineering and maths) fields, the highest growth in demand, according to a recent CSIRO report, are in scientific thinking, critical thinking and systems analysis – all thinking skills.
-By studying humanities, you’ll acquire these skills and be able also to feign erudition at cocktail parties like no one else.
+Certainly, do not listen to people who say studying philosophy will be a waste of time or won’t get you a job.
+No matter what you choose to specialise in, you will be more employable and happier if you undertake some study in philosophy.
+Critical thinking, effective communication, and interpersonal skills, are skills that 93 per cent of employers recently surveyed by the American Association of Colleges and Universities say are more important than what you major in.
+In STEM (science, tech, engineering and maths) fields, the highest growth in demand, according to a recent CSIRO report, is in scientific thinking, critical thinking and systems analysis – all thinking skills.
+By studying philosophy, you’ll acquire these skills in spades and be able to feign erudition at cocktail parties like you wouldn’t believe!

 Finally, avoid mid-life crises until, well, mid-life

-Ok, so you’re not going to like this advice, but until you’re 30 or so, you’re not going to be able to recognise a meaningful relationship if it bit you on the amygdala, and all the qualities you currently find desirable probably describe 99 per cent of the population and a good number of the higher animals.
-Never let a failing relationship derail you.
+Ok, so you’re not going to like this advice, but until you’re nearly 30, you’re not going to recognise a meaningful relationship if it bit you on the amygdala.
+If you were asked to list all the qualities you currently find desirable, you would find they are qualities of any number of randomly chosen people and a good number of the higher animals.
+No one is very discriminating at 16!
+Never let a failing relationship derail you, however, especially not from the life of the mind that is yours to make.
 Your best relationships evolve from solid friendships so work on those first.
 And remember, if a crush-object doesn’t bring you joy and delight now, they’re unlikely to do so when they’re middle-aged and grumpy.
-(Just telling it like it is, Dollface.)
+(Just telling it like it is, Dollface!)

-See you in 40 years!
+See you in 40 (or so) years!
 Enjoy the ride!

 Deb